 - Audio-visual information may not be comprehensive enough to allow your doctor to make a thorough enough assessment during a routine or emergency assessment.

-All of these issues are being considered by multiple agencies responsible for the provision of mental health care, and these services will continue to actively evolve.
+All of these issues are being addressed by providers and institutions responsible for providing mental health care.